 As Chron.com explains, the jury selection stage is known as “voir dire.”
 During this process, potential jurors are questioned by the defense attorney and by the prosecution.
 Both sides will be looking for jurors that could tip the balance against them.
 The role of a defense attorney is to ensure that the prosecution does not sway the jury selection into the prosecution’s favor.
 To that end, a defense attorney is going to look for certain factors that might sway a juror against a client.
 These considerations will vary according to the trial.

 According to the Huffington Post, attorneys may ask jurors questions pertaining to their professional backgrounds and experiences.
-If the trial involves medical malpractice, an attorney might have an issue with a juror who works in the medical profession and does not believe doctors commit deliberate or negligent errors while administering treatment.
-Similarly, in a case involving police misconduct, an attorney might question someone who was once involved in law enforcement.
+In a case involving police misconduct, an attorney might question someone who was once involved in law enforcement.
 During the course of the questioning, the attorney is looking to uncover biases that these potential jurors might have.